-The four-year Placement option provides students with the enhanced opportunity to undertake a year-long professionally focused placement (minimum 30 weeks full-time (1,050 hours) or equivalent) between Levels 5 and 6 of their degree programme in a sector relevant to their degree.
+The four-year Placement option provides students with the enhanced opportunity to undertake a year-long professionally focused placement (minimum 30 weeks full-time (1,050 hours) or equivalent) between the 2nd and 3rd year of their degree programme in a sector relevant to their degree.
 Students will gain substantial experience of a professional working environment relevant to their future career aspirations allowing for familiarisation of professional practice, enhanced skill development, and reflection upon programme content.